 Sea Spray Suites offers comfortable and relaxing accommodation close to Paihia’s best activities and attractions.
 Directly across the road is the beautiful Te Ti Beach, exploring Paihia’s beautiful waters and wildlife is only a short step away.
 If you are interested in experiencing New Zealand’s heritage, The Waitangi Treaty House is only 1km away.Driving distance and time (approximate) for this leg: 226 kms / 140 miles : 3.0 hours

-Made up of over 140 subtropical atolls, New Zealand's Bay of Islands is renowned for its untouched beaches, abundant marine life and idyllic climate.
-Commonly known as the 'Winterless North' this tropical paradise is the ideal holiday destination.
-Spend some time on a remote stretch of beach, or cool off during a ‘swim with dolphins’ ocean safari.
+Commonly known as the ‘winterless north’ New Zealand’s Bay of Islands is made up of over 140 subtropical atolls.
+Renowned for its untouched beaches, abundant marine life and idyllic climate, this tropical paradise ticks all the boxes.
+Spend some time on a remote stretch of beach, or see the dolphins on an ocean safari.
 If diving is your thing, take the morning to descend the Rainbow Warrior - The Greenpeace flagship sunk by French saboteurs in 1985.
 Wander around Russell, a whaling port founded in 1843.
-Learn about our culture in historic Waitangi, the site where The Treaty of Waitangi was signed in 1840 between the Maori and European settlers dictating the terms by which New Zealand would become a British colony.
-Finally, before you leave take a travel day to Cape Reinga, the very top of the North Island.
+Learn about our culture in historic Waitangi, the site where The Treaty of Waitangi was signed in 1840 between the Māori and European.
+Alternatively you may like to take a day tour to Cape Reinga, the very top of the North Island.

 Board your cruise and take in the stunning views as you glide out through the islands and along the Rakaumangamanga Peninsula to Cape Brett, where a historic lighthouse keeps watch over and Piercy Island/Motukōkako, or as it is popularly known as the Hole in the Rock.
 According to Māori legend, local warriors used to paddle through the Hole in the Rock in their canoes before departing for battle.
 Drops of water from the cave roof above were a good omen.
 If conditions permit, your skipper will expertly guide the ship through the narrow space.
 Keep an eye out for common and bottlenose dolphins, whales, and other marine life during your cruise, and have your camera ready as you get up close to the action.
 Stop off at Otehei Bay on Urupukapuka Island where you have time to relax, take a walk, have a swim, or enjoy a bite to eat and drink from the on-site fully licensed café.
 The purpose-built catamaran is licensed by DOC (the Department of Conservation) for dolphin viewing and the crew has years of experience locating dolphins in these waters.

-Waitangi is one of New Zealand's most historic sites where the Treaty of Waitangi was signed in 1840 between the local Maori and the British Government.
+Waitangi is one of New Zealand's most historic sites where the Treaty of Waitangi was signed in 1840 between the Māori and the British Government.
 This two day pass allows you access to the Treaty of Waitangi Grounds and includes admission to the Te Kōngahu Museum and Te Rau Aroha Museum and a Maori Cultural performance.
-During your guided tour, you'll learn about the history of the treaty and discover the stories and events that shaped New Zealand.
-The cultural performance inside the carved meeting house includes waiata (singing), poi, a display of Maori weaponry and the haka - a war dance New Zealand is well known for.
+During your guided tour, learn about the history of the treaty and discover the stories and events that shaped New Zealand.
+The cultural performance inside the carved meeting house includes waiata (singing), poi and the haka - a war dance Aotearoa-New Zealand is well known for.

 Your accommodation: Sea Spray Suites